NZ Skeptics: Bent Spoon Award

 The Bent Spoon Award is "named in honour of Uri Geller".
 Throughout the year, selections are considered for the Bent Spoon award.
-Ideas are sent to the officers whom gather and retain all ideas until the committee reviews candidates.
+Ideas are sent to the officers who gather and retain all ideas until the committee reviews candidates.
 Those considered "truly ridiculous", along with selections from outside New Zealand, are not usually considered.
 Typically, a dozen nominees are selected and voted on by the executive officers.
 The announcement is usually made in the few weeks leading into the annual conference in order to "help boost interest".
 Candidates considered must be "important enough to deserve attention", people who "should know better", and be "wilfully misleading with intent to profit."
-According to Chair-entityship Vicki Hyde in 1996, the group saw an increase in calls from the media which begin with '"We don’t want to get the Bent Spoon so we thought we’d better check with you guys…"' It is gratifying to note that such calls have increased over the past four years."
+According to Chair-entityship Vicki Hyde in 1996, the group saw an increase in calls from the media which begin with '"We don't want to get the Bent Spoon so we thought we'd better check with you guys…"' It is gratifying to note that such calls have increased over the past four years."